-Every car insurance policy comes with an excess that is payable by the car owner in the event of you having to make a claim.
-Your excess is generally made up of a compulsory and a voluntary excess cost; compulsory charges are set by your provider and can’t be changed, but the voluntary excess can be changed in order to receive benefits like reduced premiums.
+Every car insurance and van insurance policy comes with an excess that is payable by the car owner in the event of you having to make a claim.
+Your excess is generally made up of a compulsory and a voluntary excess amount; compulsory charges are set by your provider and can’t be changed, but the voluntary excess can be changed in order to receive benefits like reduced premiums.

 The compulsory and voluntary excess amounts are something each driver needs to take into account when choosing a policy.
 Getting into an accident or having to claim on your insurance for any reason can be stressful enough without finding out you cannot afford to pay your excess charges.